Jackpocket is an app that enables people to buy state lottery tickets online. Tickets are then purchased and stored by

 Notable investors are The Raine Group, Greenspring Associates, BRV Capital Management, Evolution VC Partners, David Blitzer (owner of the New Jersey Devils and Philadelphia 76ers), and many more.

 Unfortunately, as a privately held company, Jackpocket is not obligated to disclose any revenue figures to the public.
-Successive funding rounds may reveal those if the company (or anyone associated with it) is willing to share those metrics.
+Successive funding rounds may reveal those if the firm (or anyone associated with it) is willing to share those metrics.